AdobeDocs/adobeio-events/support/faq.md

 The various required permissions and entitlements vary according to the events provider, (see the list above) some are opened to all Adobe customers, others to enterprise developers or administrators only.
 Some of these events providers will require licensing, while others will be available to all.
+Please reach out to your Adobe account manager for licensing related questions.

 #### Which subscription types do I/O Events support?